aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

 - [Authors](#authors)

 ## Overview
 If you want to revert lots of changes to a dataset in Amazon S3, as quickly as possible, this tool is for you.
-It can detect and revert 10 million changes, in a bucket containing 10 billion objects, in under 1 hour.
+It can detect and revert 10 million changes, within a bucket containing 10 billion objects, in under 1 hour.
 Or 100 million changes in under 5 hours.

-It can also revert thousands of changes in a smaller bucket (up to millions of objects) in under 15 minutes end-to-end, including real-time inventory creation.
+It can also revert thousands of changes in a smaller bucket (up to millions of objects) in under 15 minutes end-to-end, including real-time inventory creation, or it can recreate a desired point in time into an empty bucket.

- Unlike other solutions, it does not require anything to be in place prior to the undesired event, other then [S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html).
+>Unlike other solutions, it does not require anything to be in place prior to the undesired event, other than [S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html).
 See [Prerequisites](#prerequisites).

 [Watch the demo here:](https://www.youtube.com/watch?v=2XR2trZvv7w) [![Recorded demo of the tool](https://img.youtube.com/vi/2XR2trZvv7w/mqdefault.jpg)](https://www.youtube.com/watch?v=2XR2trZvv7w)

 Undesired ‘soft DELETE’ (such as from [S3 Lifecycle expiry](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-expire-general-considerations.html)), ‘overwrite PUT’ and ‘non-overwrite PUT’ operations are all in scope - **you choose which of these to revert**.
-Changes to storage class (by [S3 Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html)) or to [object tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html) are not in scope, as these do not create new object versions.
+Changes to storage class by [S3 Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html), or to [object tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html), are not in scope as these do not create new object versions.

-The tool will not delete any data - it works by adding and removing delete markers, and copying object versions where necessary, to  revert a dataset to an earlier time with the fewest possible operations.
+The tool will not permanently delete any data - it works by adding and removing delete markers, and copying object versions where necessary, to  revert a dataset to an earlier time with the fewest possible operations.

 ![Rollback tool for Amazon S3 animated overview](images/s3rollbacktool-animated.gif)